lachiescarsbrook/CanID/README.md

 ## **Output**

 ### **Taxonomic Assignment**
-`CanID` generates a principal components plot, which is stored in the `results/smartpca` directory (`Run Name`_PCA_plot.pdf).
+`CanID` generates a principal components plot, which is stored in the `results/smartpca` directory (`Run`_PCA_plot.pdf).
 This is constructed in `smartpca` from a diverse reference panel of 165 dogs and 80 wolves, onto which unknown samples are projected through eigenvector multiplication.
-Taxonomic status is then determined through discriminant function analysis using the first 10 principal components, with the output stored in the `results/lda/` directory (`Run Name`_posteriors.txt).
+Taxonomic status is then determined through discriminant function analysis using the first 10 principal components, with the output stored in the `results/lda/` directory (`Run`_posteriors.txt).

 ### **Sample Summary Statistics**
 For each `Sample`, the following statistics are also calculated, with the output stored in the `results/stats/` directory: